World Haemophilia Day 2020: Current Theme, History and Significance

 - The blood coagulation mechanism is a process which transforms the blood from a liquid into a solid and involves several different clotting factors.
 In this mechanism, fibrin is generated and together combine with the platelet to stop the bleeding.

 - If coagulation factors are missing or deficient in the body then blood does not clot properly and bleeding continues.

 - Haemophilia has three forms namely Haemophilia A, B and C. Out of these, Hemophilia A is the most common.

 - Haemophilia A patient is treated by prescribing a hormone desmopressin.

 - Haemophilia B patient is treated by infusing the patient’s blood with the clotting factors of a donor.

-- Haemophilia C patient is treated by plasma infusion which cease down profuse bleeding.
+- Haemophilia C patient is treated by plasma infusion which ceases down profuse bleeding.

 Therefore, World Haemophilia Day focuses on educating haemophilic patients and the general public about bleeding disorders.
-It also emphasises for the proper treatment and care to the Haemophilic patients.
+It also emphasises for the proper treatment and cares to the Haemophilic patients.